freenetwork/investing.com.economic-calendar/README.md

 # investing.com.economic-calendar
-The small library for parse economic calendar from site investing.com
+The small class for parse economic calendar from site investing.com

+## Only Python3